This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take your child to therapy as directed.
-A cognitive behavioral therapist teaches your child skills to help with any thinking and behavior problems he may have.
+A cognitive behavioral therapist teaches your child skills to help with any thinking and behavior problems he or she may have.
 An occupational therapist teaches your child skills to help with daily activities.

 For more information: